magpie-ea/relevance-of-answers/analysis/README.md

 This directory contains scripts for results post-processing and analysis.

+# Preregistered analysis
+The official preregistered analysis (including preregistered "exploratory" analysis) are all performed in `data-analysis-round-2.qmd`

-# Data analysis
+# Qualitative analysis
-Check `data-exploration-writeup.rmd` for a full walk-through.

-TODO: What is the difference between:
-- `data-exploration.r`
-- `data-exploration-writeup.html`
-- `data-exploration-writeup.qmd`
-- `data-exploration-writeup.Rmd`
+The qualitative analysis is performed in `qualitative_analysis.ipynb`.

-# Steps for post-processing data
+# Steps for post-processing raw data

+The raw experimental data needs to be processed before undergoing preregistered and qualitative analyses.
+This process is already done (see `results/round_2.0/results_preprocessed.csv`), but the can be replicated as follows:

 ###Step 1: Identify the location of the results file: